FrickTobias/BLR/README.md

 # WGH_Analysis

-This GitHub repository describes and distributes all script used in "[Efficient whole genome haplotyping and high-throughput single molecule phasing with barcode-linked reads]()".
-The code is divided into three parts (See [Fig. 1](https://github.com/FrickTobias/WGH_Analysis/blob/master/README.md#overview) for overview) where this repository inhabits data handling and preprocessing prior to analysis.
-It takes raw fastq files as input and outputs either (1) fastq files for metagenomic _de novo_ analysis, (2) fastq files for ' Human Genome haplotyping or (3) bam files ready custom variant calling and phasing analysis.
+This GitHub repository describes and distributes all script used in "[Efficient whole genome haplotyping and high-throughput single molecule phasing with barcode-linked reads]()", see [figure 1](https://github.com/FrickTobias/WGH_Analysis/blob/master/README.md#overview) for overview.
+This GitHub is used for preprocessing of read data and takes raw fastq files as input and outputs either (1) fastq files for metagenomic _de novo_ analysis, (2) fastq files for Human Genome haplotyping or (3) bam files ready custom variant calling and phasing analysis.

-To run the metagenomic assembly analysis look at [WGH metagenomics](https://github.com/jennifertheland/WGH_metagenomics) and for Long Ranger or Supernova analysis consider [wfa2tenx](https://github.com/remiolsen/wfa2tenx).
+To run analyse (1) output and get metagenomic assemblies look at [WGH metagenomics](https://github.com/jennifertheland/WGH_metagenomics).
+Processing of (2) for Human Genome Haplotyping or reference-free assemnbly please conside the [wfa2tenx](https://github.com/remiolsen/wfa2tenx)
+GitHub.

 ## Dependencies